 It doesn’t, however, have very many features, and unlike other harnesses, doesn’t come with a warranty.

 Okay, it's a tad costly, but it's a nice alternative Golden Retriever harness.

 - Reflective stitching for increased visibility at night

 - Doesn't come with a warranty

-The EzyDog is easily fitted and adjusted, with a strong design aimed at helping the walker control the dog comfortably.
+The EzyDog is easily fitted and adjusted, with a durable design aimed at helping the walker control the dog comfortably.
 However, it’s a bit expensive and lacks a few features like a chest ring or accompanying lead, as many competitors offer.
-The lack of warranty is a major negative, too.
+The lack of warranty is a significant negative, too.